 What is a Penetration Test?

-Penetration testing is a simulated attack on your network, orchestrated by a certified security engineer or group of security engineers to attempt to compromise
+A Penetration Test is a simulated attack on a digital network, orchestrated by a certified security engineer or group of engineers in order to identify

-course, experts are trained so as not to cause any damage or delete any data during the exercise.
-The goal is to expose flaws and breaches in order to demonstrate
+any existing network or application vulnerabilities.
+As opposed to malicious hackers (known as black hatters), Penetration Testers (white hatters) are carefully trained so as not to cause any damage or alter any data during the exercise.
+The goal is simply to demonstrate

 What kinds of Penetration Tests are there?